michalmonday/xohw23-121/docs/flute_modifications.md

 # Overview
-Flute processor is written in Bluespec Verilog language, it was modified by us in the following ways:
+Flute processor is written in Bluespec Verilog language (".bsv" extension).
+Bluespec Verilog files are compiled into Verilog files using bsc compiler.

+We modified the Flute processor in the following ways:
 * signals relevant for tracing were propagated from the CPU to the outside of the SoC
 * a new port was added to the internal fabric (interconnect) of the Soc_Top module (allowing RISC-V to interact with custom peripherals we wish to use, like the [sensors extension board](./sensors_extension.md))
 * write port of general purpose registers (GPR) file is monitored (for the sake of creating a shadow copy of GPRs in our Continuous Monitoring System)